kmezhoud/biodiversity/README.md

 # To Do
 + Extend countries to Provinces and Localities: improve precision and search.
 + Subset each country in CSV/RDS file /extdata and load only selected countries
-+ Add button to the map to iterate countries selection
-  + After the first popup, the button `OK` remains `TRUE`.
-  + If with iterate the popup the computing does not wait for OK confirmation.
-  + We need a global reactive value `recativeVales` to shutdown the OK button when we iterate the search.
-+ Dockerize the App [solved]
-+ Map focus and zoom to first selected country [solved]
-  + Better use the mean of lng and lat of selected countries.